Skip to Content

 Hofbäckerei Edegger-Tax Bakery, Graz

-Murinsel – an Island in the Mur
+Discover Murinsel – the Island in the Mur

-During the day a glass island glints in the sunshine linking the banks of the Mur River one side to the other.
+During the day the glass of an artificial island glints in the sunshine linking the banks of the River Mur one side to the other.
 The steel and glass bridge is actually a floating island and another Graz design feature.
 Could it get any cooler?
 Well, yes actually – this is Graz after all.
-At night the shell shaped structure glows blue, pink and green, the coloured lights reflecting on the river.
-The café is a great place for coffee and cake or evening cocktails.
-The amphitheatre makes the perfect performance and event space.

 Murinsel Island Graz